kissmarci00/Fed-global-spillovers/README.md

 ##Replication of Table 10:

 _data_for_table.csv_ is the data for Table 10.
-These releant variables were selected from the large panel dataset.
+These are the relevant variables, selected from the large panel dataset.
 _Table 10 stata code.do_.  is based on Lakdawala et al.(2021) and Iacoviello & Navarro (2019).

 Instruction: